 But what if I don't get finished in a year?

-You have lifetime access to the course.
+You have lifelong access to the course.
 There is not going to be a graduation ceremony in 52 weeks.
 In fact, you will probably want to start over again.

 Scroll down to see all lessons included in this guided online home study course.
 While the classes themselves are not live, remember that you may ask us (Mary Lynn, Simon the Sloth, and Laurie) questions by email any time over the run of the 40 sessions - we are happy to help out with additional explanations.